 Communication and consensus

 Choosing our words seems so simple, but the wrong words often cause conflict.
-Review the basics of communication and tips for meeting conversations and social media interactions.
+Review the basics of communication and get tips for improving conversations and social media interactions.

 Students in the spotlight